 Emphasizes understanding normal cognition as a basis for recognizing and identifying when abnormality may exist.
 Covers topics including perception and pattern recognition; attention, learning, and memory; language and communication; and problem-solving and decision-making.

 PSY 514 - Behavioral Assessment I

 Reviews the major principles of learning developed by major theorists in psychology.
+Credits: 3.00 assumptions underlying behavioral assessment.

 PSY 515 - Behavioral Assessment II